Free 24/7 text-based service

 - Constant Coronavirus news stories, changes in employment and concerns over loved ones may result in higher than average anxiety.
 However, everyone reacts different to stress and it is difficult to predict how you may feel.
 Learning to recognize and manage anxiety and stress will help you maintain good communication with those closest to you and build a stronger support community.
 In some cases, simple steps like Dr. Judson A. Brewer’s “brain hack” can help to break the anxiety cycle.

 - Mental Health is a concern during this pandemic.
-To schedule a free appointment with a mental health professional, please call 844-863-9314.
+To reach the NY Project Hope Emotional Support Helpline, please call 844-863-9314.

 - New York State has partnered with HeadSpace to provide some Mental Health resources.
 The offerings include meditation for adults and children, mindfulness exercises, and much more.